A shareholder lawsuit against Rocket Cos., a complaint already facing scrutiny because of a

 A federal judge Monday rejected class certification for the investor lawsuit, because of concerns about the reliability of its lead plaintiffs.
-The suit claims Rocket leadership made misleading statements about origination volume in 2021, and accuses founder and chairman Dan Gilbert of insider trading.
+The suit claims Rocket leadership made misleading statements about origination volume in 2021.
+Plaintiffs in July voluntarily dropped additional claims against founder and chairman Dan Gilbert.

 U.S. District Judge Thomas L. Ludington was skeptical of lead plaintiff Carl Shupe, who omitted a profitable trade of Rocket stock from earlier case filings.
 Shupe sued Rocket in 2021 after he lost $434,000 that spring by trading the company's stock.